zacharykratochvil/ProbRobotDeepRL/README.md

 # ProbRobotDeepRL
 *Deep reinforcement learning project for our Probabilistic Robotics class at Tufts.*
-Authors: Niko Ciminelli, Bharat Kesari, Zachary Kratochvil
+Authors: Niko Ciminelli*, Bharat Kesari*, Zachary Kratochvil* *All authors contributed equally to this work.

 ## About
 This is code for our simulation of a ball-finding task with a Turtlebot.